 OUR TREATMENTS TO HELP IMPROVE VISUAL FUNCTION

 RP treatment course consists of 10-20 treatments.
-The treatments involve using a combination of traditional acupuncture, Micro Acupuncture™, AcuNova, electro-acupuncture, and customized herb formulas to activate the cells to enhance functions of visual system.
-Nevertheless, no needle goes into the eye, and the closest points used are in the eyebrow and cheekbone area.
+The Golden Acupuncture treatments involve using a combination of traditional acupuncture, Micro Acupuncture™, AcuNova, electro-acupuncture, and customized herb formulas to activate the cells to enhance functions of visual system for retinitis pigmentosa.
+Nevertheless, no needle goes into the eye.

 A recent pilot study from John Hopkins University (2013) reported that six of 12 subjects had measurable, significant visual function improvements after treatment.
 Three of nine subjects tested with the FST had a significant 10.3 to 17.5 dB (that is, 13‐ to 53‐fold) improvement in both eyes at one week after acupuncture, maintained for at least 10 to 12 months, which was well outside typical test‐retest variability (95% CI: 3–3.5 dB) previously found in retinitis pigmentosa.
 Researchers concluded that acupuncture entails minimal risk, if administered by a well‐trained acupuncturist and may have significant, measurable benefits on residual visual function in patients with retinitis pigmentosa.